Q-Future/Q-Bench/README.md

 ### Option 1: Submit Results

+**New on Oct.
+15!
+For people with bad connection to huggingface, we have also provided a GitHub-release version of all datasets.
+Please see our [release](https://github.com/VQAssessment/Q-Bench/releases/tag/v1.0.1.1014datarelease).**

 **Important!
 We have released the datasets for these two tasks, for everyone to test on local machines and directly submit results.
 Please refer to the [data release notes](/data_release) and [example code](/example_code_for_idefics) to smoothly test these data.**

 **Please email `haoning001@e.ntu.edu.sg` to submit your result in json format.**